Since we launched the Investment Club, Goodbody experts have been with us every step of the way. Here they share practical tips on investing …

-MICHELLE O’KEEFE, Head of Wealth Advisory at Goodbody
+MICHELLE O’KEEFE, Head of Wealth Advisory, Goodbody

 1. Research first – don’t just go on tips from friends.
 This is your money, so make sure you know what your potential upside and downside is before parting with your funds.